Drug Use

 Self-help groups, such as 12-Step groups, may also benefit recovery.
 They provide peer support and open forums to discuss addiction-related experiences.
 The encouragement and hope these groups offer are often instrumental to long-term sobriety.

-Caron provides evidence-based, specialized treatment through signature and core programming with respect and compassion.
-We treat people with benzo addictions as well as those with cross-addictions to other substances or process addictions.
+Caron provides evidence-based, specialized addiction treatment through signature and core programming with respect and compassion.
+We treat people with benzo addictions, as well as those with cross-addictions to other substances or process addictions.
 At Caron, we believe in Real Results.
 Real Care.
 We are Real About Recovery.
-If you’re ready to get help, we’re one call away.
-Call 1-800-854-6023.
+If you’re ready to get help, contact us today.
+Call 1-855-445-5693.

 A man and a woman leaning on each other